asciimo/trilogy/oop.md

 its property values.
 There is nothing special about these methods, but they follow these conventions:

-  - A *setter**, which assigns or changes an object instance's property begins with `set`.
+  - A *setter*, which assigns or changes an object instance's property, begins with `set`.
 For example, `setName()`.
-  - A *getter*,  which reads an object instance's property begins with `get`.
+  - A *getter*,  which reads an object instance's property, begins with `get`.
 For example, `getName()`.

 Let's add a getter to `Robot` that returns the `name` property.
 The syntax for